San Luis F.C.

-San Luis Fútbol Club was a Mexican professional football club from the city of San Luis Potosí, Mexico.
-The club was founded in 1957, when they were known as Santos (saints).
+San Luis Fútbol Club was a Mexican professional football club based in the city of San Luis Potosí, that played in the Primera División, the top division of Mexican football.
+Founded in 1957 as Santos de San Luis, the club changed its name to Real San Luis in 1997, later renamed as Club San Luis in 2004, and finally in 2007, it changed to its last used name.

 The team's nickname of Tuneros, a reference to the tuna fruit, was later changed to Gladiadores.
 The nickname for the team was then changed to Reales.
-The nickname Tribu Real is a reference to the fact that the team was once named Real San Luis.
-Another nickname recently given to the team is El Equipo del Milagro (The Miracle team) because of the last-minute "miracle" to stay in the highest division.
-San Luis play their home games at Alfonso Lastras Ramirez Stadium.
-On May 28, 2013 it was confirmed the team would move to Tuxtla Gutiérrez, Mexico and be renamed Chiapas Fútbol Club.
+The nickname Tribu Real was a reference to the fact that the team was once named Real San Luis.
+Another nickname recently given to the team was El Equipo del Milagro (The Miracle team) because of the last-minute "miracle" to stay in the Primera División de México.
+San Luis played their home games at the Alfonso Lastras Rámirez Stadium.
+On May 28, 2013 it was confirmed the team would be moved to Tuxtla Gutiérrez, Chiapas, and be renamed Chiapas Fútbol Club.

 History

-The team began playing the Tercera Division de Mexico where they were able to win the 1969–70 season gaining promotion to Segunda Division.
+The team began playing the Tercera División de México where they were able to win the 1969–70 season gaining promotion to the Segunda División de México.

-In the 1970–71 season San Luis was able to win Segunda Division.
-This automatically gave them the promotion to go to Primera Division for the 1971–72 season.
+In the 1970–71 season San Luis was able to win the Segunda División.
+This automatically gave them the promotion to go to the Primera División de México for the 1971–72 season.